codesource/dbsync/README.md

 Database synchronisation tool

 ## Description
 This script allows you to synchronise database structure between two database.
-Tables, columns, indexes and constraints are compared and SQL are generated to update destination.
+Tables, columns, indexes and constraints are compared and SQL queries are generated to update destination.

 ## Options
 ### General options